 This project will involve HMIS data entry, running of HMIS reports, completing data analysis, providing training to other HMIS users and conducting outreach and engagement to encourage HMIS participation.
-This overall goal of this HMIS program is to improve HMIS data quality and participation and to create one new job within the Stanislaus Urban technician placed in this position will rotate sites, performing data entry and other various HMIS tasks as needed.
+This overall goal of this HMIS program is to improve HMIS data quality and participation and to create one new job within the Stanislaus Urban County.
+This funding will also be used to purchase HMIS user licenses if necessary.
+The data technician placed in this position will rotate sites, performing data entry and other various HMIS tasks as needed.